madhatter/nostalgix.org/_posts/2012-10-25-the-apple-days-are-over.markdown

 The reason was that I got lost in a long story about when I started with Linux, moved to Unix, ended up with Apple and then finally found my way back to Linux...
 Today I finished that post to get it out of my mind.
-It still is that long storu though.
+It still is that long story though.
 But who knows if there isn't somebody who is interested in it.

 tl;dr